 Dilaudid is a name-brand immediate-release narcotic pain medication; it contains the semisynthetic opioid drug hydromorphone.
 Hydromorphone, which is in Dilaudid, is five times more potent than morphine.
 It is usually prescribed to treat moderate-to-severe pain when other methods of pain medication are not working.
 Dilaudid is classified as a Schedule II controlled substance because it is such a target for abuse.

-It can come in many different forms such as a liquid solution, pills, suppository, and injection but most commonly it is prescribed as a pill dosage.
+It can come in many different forms, such as a liquid solution, pills, suppository, and injection, but most commonly, it is prescribed as a pill dosage.
 These can be abused easily by crushing up the pills and adding water for injection into the vein.
 Addicts that use opioids intravenously especially favor it.
-Hydromorphone has a fast onset of action and starts working quickly after ingestion but abuse of this drug by injection speeds up its onset of action and sends the drug rapidly into the bloodstream.
+Hydromorphone has a fast onset of action and starts working quickly after ingestion, but abuse of this drug by injection speeds up its onset of action and sends the drug rapidly into the bloodstream.

 What Are the Side Effects of Dilaudid Abuse?

 When it comes to abusing prescribed pain medication, Dilaudid is more popular due to its intense euphoric rush when taken intravenously.
-The intense rush is followed by many side effects that are common in other opioid drugs:
+The fierce rush is followed by many side effects that are common in other opioid drugs: